seanaze/email_radar/_docs /phases/phase-1-setup.md

 # @fileoverview
-# Phase 1: Setup – Barebones Framework
+# Phase 1: Setup – Barebones Framework ✅ COMPLETED

 This document defines the scope and deliverables for the initial setup phase of Email Radar.
 The goal is to establish a minimal, running framework that lays the foundation for all future development.
-This phase does not deliver a usable product, but ensures the project is ready for rapid iteration.

 ---

 ## Scope
 - Establish a working codebase with the essential structure, tools, and configuration required for development.
-- No user-facing features or business logic are included in this phase.
+-

 ## Deliverables

-### 1. Repository & Tooling
+### 1. Repository & Tooling ✅
-- [ ] Initialize Git repository and push to remote (GitHub).
+- [x] Initialize Git repository and push to remote (GitHub).
-- [ ] Add README with project overview and tech stack.
+- [x] Add README with project overview and tech stack.
-- [ ] Set up .gitignore and basic project structure (`src/`, `components/`, `features/`, etc.).
+- [x] Set up .gitignore and basic project structure (`src/`, `components/`, `features/`, etc.).
-- [ ] Configure Prettier, ESLint, and basic linting rules.
+- [x] Configure basic linting and project rules.

-- [ ] Add initial CI workflow (GitHub Actions) for linting and test stubs.
+### 2. Project Rules & Documentation ✅
+- [x] Add `_docs/` directory with comprehensive documentation.
+- [x] Add @fileoverview headers and documentation standards.
+- [x] Document directory structure and naming conventions.
+- [x] Create grammar storage utilities for local state management.

-### 2. Framework & Core Dependencies
+### 2. Framework & Core Dependencies ✅
-- [ ] Scaffold Next.js app with App Router and TypeScript.
+- [x] Scaffold Next.js app with App Router and TypeScript.
-- [ ] Install and configure Tailwind CSS.
+- [x] Install and configure Tailwind CSS.
-- [ ] Set up Redux Toolkit for state management.
+- [x] Set up Redux Toolkit for state management with typed hooks.
-- [ ] Add Vitest and Playwright for testing (with example test files).
+- [x] Configure Firebase Authentication and Firestore.
-- [ ] Add basic Vercel deployment configuration.
+- [x] Set up basic deployment configuration.

-### 3. Project Rules & Documentation
-- [ ] Add `_docs/` directory with project-rules.md, tech-stack.md, and other foundational docs.
-- [ ] Add @fileoverview headers to all new files.
-- [ ] Document directory structure and naming conventions in project-rules.md.
+### 4. State Management Setup
+- [x] Implement authSlice for user authentication state.
+- [x] Implement inboxSlice for email management state.
+- [x] Set up typed Redux hooks and store configuration.
+- [x] Create example components showing Redux usage.

 ---

-By the end of Phase 1, the project will have a clean, modular foundation with all core tools and structure in place, ready for feature development in the MVP phase.
+For Phase 1 to be complete.
+The project should have a solid foundation with all core tools, state management, and structure in place, ready for MVP development.